vinitha-vasanthkumar/safe-getting-started-dotnet/README.md

 # safe-getting-started-dotnet
-This repository contains .Net desktop (Windows) and Xamarin example showcasing various features of the SAFE Network
+This repository contains .Net desktop (Windows) and Xamarin example showcasing various features of the SAFE Network.

 ## License